-- 1. Provides budget, check writing, bill tracking, coordination with payroll services, vender coordination, and other office operation administrative functions. - 2.
+- 1. Provides direct assistance to the Water Engineer regarding operations budget, purchasing, contract management, and other administrative activities; - 2.
 Performs a variety of other professional and technical duties in support of the Office of the Engineer and the Board.
 This includes activities such as attending training and educational programs, meetings, and conferences; - 3.
 Representing the Board to local groups and communities; and reviewing and commenting on administrative and technical policies and procedures; - 4.
-Completes administrative functions including providing input on OE annual work plans, and other related duties as assigned;
+Completes administrative functions including providing input on OE annual work plans, and other related duties as assigned; and - 5.
+Provides substantive contribution to the design, implementation, building, and acquisition of OE fundamental infrastructure elements.